-- · fees paid to contract research organizations and investigative sites in connection with clinical studies; - · fees paid to contract manufacturing organizations in connection with non-clinical development, preclinical research, and the production of clinical study materials; and - · professional service fees for consulting and related services.
+- · fees paid to contract research organizations and investigative sites in connection with clinical studies; - · fees paid to contract manufacturing organizations in connection with non-clinical development, preclinical research, and the production of clinical study materials; and - professional service fees for consulting and related services.

 We base our expense accruals related to non-clinical development, preclinical studies, and clinical trials on our estimates of the services received and efforts expended pursuant to contracts with organizations/consultants that conduct and manage clinical studies on our behalf.
 The financial terms of these agreements vary from contract to contract and may result in uneven payment flows.
 Payments under some of these contracts may depend on many factors, such as the successful enrollment of patients, site initiation and the completion of clinical study milestones.
 Our service providers invoice us as milestones are achieved and monthly in arrears for services performed.
-In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
-If we do not identify costs that we have begun to incur or if we underestimate or overestimate the level of services performed or the costs of these services, our actual expenses could differ from our estimates.
+In accruing service fees, we estimate the time period over which services which services which services have begun to incur or if we underestimate or overestimate the level of services performed or the costs of these services, our actual expenses could differ from our estimates.
 To date, we have not experienced significant changes in our estimates of accrued research and development expenses after a reporting period.